 What to Do About Opossums

-Opossums usually don't get into garbage cans or gardens, but they might stop to clean up the mess left by other wayward critters, and get the blame.
-The have been accused of killing chickens, but that happens very rarely.
+Opossums are often accused, but rarely responsible for getting into garbage cans or gardens.
+They are certainly game to stop by and clean up the mess left by other wayward critters, though!
+They are often accused of killing chickens, something that happens very rarely.
 Most people complain about opossums just being there, rather than for any problems they cause.

 If there is an opossum in the yard, don't worry.
-He is not a threat, and more than likely he will be moving on in a short while.
-The best way to keep them from visiting is to have tight-fitting lids on garbage cans, and not to leave any pet food outside overnight.
-Remember to pick up any fruit that has fallen from trees.
+They aren’t a threat, and more than likely they will be moving on in a short while.
+The best way to keep them from visiting is to have tight-fitting lids on garbage cans, not to leave any pet food outside overnight and to remember to pick up any fruit that has fallen from trees.

-But far from being a nuisance, opossums can be beneficial for your garden, eating snails, slugs, insects, and sometimes even small rodents.
-They’ll even clean up spilled garbage as well as that fallen fruit off trees.
+But far from being a nuisance, opossums can be beneficial for your garden, eating snails, slugs, insects and sometimes even small rodents.
+They’ll even clean up spilled garbage and fruit that has fallen off trees.

 Every now and then, an opossum will get into a house through a pet door.
-Provide them a way out by closing the doors to all rooms and open the doors to the outside.
+Encourage them to leave by closing the doors to all rooms and opening the doors to the outside.
 Opossum are usually not aggressive, so you may be able to help them on their way by gently nudging them with a broom.

 People often mistake the open-mouth hissing and drooling behavior of opossums as a sign of rabies.
-However, this is just a bluffing behavior that opossums use as a defense mechanism and does not indicate a sick animal.
-In fact, rabies is extremely rare in opossums, perhaps because they have a lower body temperature than other warm-blooded animals.
+However, this is just a bluffing behavior that opossums use as a defense mechanism.
+In fact, rabies is extremely rare in opossums, perhaps because they have a much lower body temperature compared to other warm-blooded animals.

 » Purchase a copy of Wild Neighbors, the go-to guide for useful, humane solutions to conflicts with urban wildlife.